 Growth Hormone Deficiency

-• GHD can be associated with other pituitary hormone deficiencies.
+• Can be associated with other pituitary hormone deficiencies

 • Males are more commonly diagnosed than females.

-• Childhood at >4 years of age, usually because of poor linear growth
+• Acquired childhood GHD can occur at any age, usually identified by poor linear growth

-• Idiopathic: probably the commonest diagnosis but only made after exclusion of conditions causing GH deficiency that require further management
+• Idiopathic: probably the commonest diagnosis but only made after exclusion of conditions causing GHD that require further management

 • Congenital